 The sources of operating revenues for the Hospital are net patient services, state and local contracts and grants, and other operating revenues, with the most significant source being net patient services revenues.
-Operating revenues were \$1,038.7 million, \$957.9 million, and \$927.6 million for the years ended 2019, 2018, and 2017, respectively.
+Operating revenues were \$1.111 billion, \$1.039 billion, and \$957.9 million for the years ended 2020, 2019, and 2018, respectively.

-Net patient service revenue comprises gross patient revenue net of contractual allowances, charity care, provision for doubtful accounts, and any third-party cost report settlements.
-Net patient service revenues were \$980.1 million, \$924.4 million, and \$902.4 million for the years ended 2019, 2018, and 2017, respectively.
+Net patient service revenues comprises gross patient revenues net of contractual allowances, charity care, provision for doubtful accounts, and any third-party cost report settlements.
+Net patient service revenues were \$1.056 billion, \$980.1 million, and \$924.4 million for the years ended 2020, 2019, and 2018, respectively.